MohammedFarmaan/flask-mongodb/readme.md

 python app.py
 ```

-before that i create a db called feat
+before that i create a mongodb db called 'feat'
 inside it i have four collections
-| employer_req
+| employer_req,
-| employers
+| employers,
-| engage_reqs
+| engage_reqs,
 | users
-just like json which was present in featurepreneur freelance
+with documents just like json which was present in featurepreneur freelance

 To view all employee req go to the givens route
 http://127.0.0.1:5000/view